 ” permission can’t be seen by other apps installed on the site.

-You can write schema plugin data using the object’s standard API endpoints.
-The advantage of using a standard endpoint is that you can update regular fields as well as those in the schema plugin in a single call.
+You can write schema plugin data by calling the object’s standard Update endpoint.
+This allows you to update both regular fields and schema plugin fields in a single call.

-When you use the standard endpoint to update a schema plugin field, the object’s revision is incremented.
+When you update a schema plugin field, the object’s revision is incremented.
 This is true even if you update only the plugin field and none of the object’s regular fields.

 You can also clear a schema plugin field by setting its value to null